Harrow Road

-The Harrow Road is an ancient route in North West London which runs from Paddington in a northwesterly direction towards Harrow.
+Harrow Road is an ancient route in north west London which runs from Paddington in a northwesterly direction towards Harrow.
 It is also the name given to the immediate surrounding area of Queens Park and Kensal Green, straddling the NW10, W10, W2 and W9 postcodes.
 With minor deviations in the 19th and 20th centuries, the route remains otherwise unaltered.

-Harrow Road is also a ward of the City of Westminster.
-The population of this ward at the 2011 Census was 12,034.
+Harrow Road is a ward of the City of Westminster.
+The population of this ward at the 2021 Census was 11,381.

 Route

 Before urbanisation the entire road was known as the "Harrow Road" but, as various local authorities came into existence and imposed independent numbering schemes and more localised descriptions on the parts of the road within their respective boundaries, the principal name was replaced in a number of places along its course.
 The current street names (with road numbers) running from Paddington to Harrow are as follows:

 Starting at the junction of Harrow Road and Edgware Road at Paddington Green in the City of Westminster: